roblatour/SolarWeatherStationII/README.md

 Tested with an Nordic Power Profiler kit II, showing an average power consumption of 1.44mAh

-Of note: the number above accounts for:
+Of note: the number above is based on:
-    reporting to both MQTT and PWSWeather.com every 15 minutes, the removal of the red power LED on the ESP32-C6 dev kit to reduced ongoing power consumption (by .3mAh), and the setting of the ESP-IDF menuconfig Log Output option to 'No output' for the final project to be deployed into use
+- reporting to both MQTT and PWSWeather.com every 15 minutes,
+- the removal of the red power LED on the ESP32-C6 dev kit to reduced ongoing power consumption (by .3mAh), and
+- the setting of the ESP-IDF menuconfig Log Output option to 'No output' for the final project to be deployed into use

 # The code